Murder of the Faruqis

 1986 murders of Islamic scholars in the U.S.

 The murder of the Faruqis occurred on May 27, 1986, at their home in Wyncote, Pennsylvania, United States.
-Isma'il Raji al-Faruqi, a prominent Islamic scholar, and his wife, Lois Lamya al-Faruqi (née Lois Rachel Ibsen), a respected art historian known for her contributions to ethnomusicology, were both killed in a brutal attack that drew significant attention due to their academic standing and the nature of the crime.
+Isma'il Raji al-Faruqi, a prominent Islamic scholar, and his wife, Lois Lamya al-Faruqi (née Lois Rachel Ibsen), a respected art historian known for her contributions to ethnomusicology, were killed in an attack that drew widespread attention due to their academic standing and the nature of the crime.
 Their daughter, Anmar el-Zein, who was eight months pregnant at the time, survived multiple stab wounds and managed to alert authorities despite severe injuries requiring 200 stitches.
 She described the assailant as a stocky man wearing a black scarf tied in a "cowboy-robber" style.

 Due to al-Faruqi's prominence, the Cheltenham Township Police Department investigated the case with assistance from the FBI.
 The incident sparked discussions about potential motives, which ranged from political retaliation due to al-Faruqi's outspoken views on the Israeli-Palestinian conflict to personal vendettas.

 Background

 Isma'il al-Faruqi was a distinguished professor of religion at Temple University, known for his extensive work in Islamic studies and interfaith dialogue.
 Lois Lamya al-Faruqi was an American scholar and expert on Islamic art and music.
 She co-authored The Cultural Atlas of Islam with her husband, making significant contributions to understanding Islamic musical culture.
 Their work in promoting interfaith dialogue and understanding was significant, influencing many scholars and students in the field.
 James Zogby, a former student of al-Faruqi, reflected on the professor's passion for intellectual discourse, mentioning, "Sometimes we were up until 2 a.m.
 He loved the intellectual discourse.
 You would have to define every point to the ultimate."

-In May 1986, Victor Vancier, the head of the Jewish Defense League (JDL) in New York, called for violence against Arab-Americans and others perceived as adversaries of Israel.
-He stated that a "prominent Palestinian-American professor" had been "marked for liquidation."